LMedez/LMedez/README.md

 # Hi there, I'm Luciano 👋
-## I'm a Software Developemtn Technician
+## I'm a Software Development Technician

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators